 Introducing Massage Stories in the Complex Needs Service

 There are now five members of staff trained in the Story Massage Programme and they are using it across seven services.
-We were so impressed by the enthusiasm and flexibility of the staff that we presented the Staffordshire Complex Needs Service with the prestigious Centre of Excellence Award.
 Here is their advice for sharing the Story Massage Programme with adults with PMLD.

 1. Set the scene